 Some children in school with more complex needs will have an Education, Health and Care Plan (EHCP).
-Assessment of need is carried out in close partnership between the parents, class teacher and SENCO.
+Assessment of need is carried out in close partnership between the parents, class teacher and SENDCO.

+in class;

-- details of any strategies being used to support your child in class; - · details of any extra support or interventions for your child - your child's learning targets and their long term desired outcomes - the next date when your child's progress will be reviewed.
+- details of any extra support or interventions for your child - your child's learning targets and their long term desired outcomes - the next date when your child's progress will be reviewed.